 What is a Marketing Plan?

-A marketing plan is commonly a written document describing your market, your target audiences, and how you will reach them.
+A marketing plan definition is commonly a written document describing your market, your target audiences, and how you will reach them.
 It should also include information on the benefits of buying or using your product for different groups of people so they can determine whether it’s right for them.

 To write an effective marketing plan, you need to keep in mind that it’s written for a specific audience.
 You can’t just write something and assume everyone will understand everything you’re trying to say!